MarvNC/JP-Resources/readme.md

 Some text replacement patterns in Yomichan `Settings -> Translation -> Custom Text Replacement Patterns` that I've found useful for better parsing.

 If it might save you some time, you can optionally [download the text replacement patterns from here](https://cdn.discordapp.com/attachments/778430038159655012/1128767009446969414/replacementPatterns.txt), export your config, replace them in the appropriate spot, and reimport.
-Thanks to @JulianJapan for providing the export.
+Thanks to Julian for providing the export.

 - Some expressions may occasionally be written using numerals and most dictionaries only have entries for the kanji version.
 You could try replacing 0 with 十 and so on for larger numbers, but it dosen't seem to be worth it in my experience.
   - 鯛も１人はうまからず